rbbrdckybk/dream-factory-prompt-files/compilations/20221218-reddit-bitburner/README.md

  * Requires [midjourney.pt embedding](https://www.reddit.com/r/StableDiffusion/comments/z622mp/trained_midjourney_embedding_on_stable_diffusion/)

 These .prompts files are meant to be used with [Dream Factory](https://github.com/rbbrdckybk/dream-factory).
+To use, download the .prompts file above and place it into your Dream Factory /prompts folder.